MSW Licensing Exam Prep

 Developing study strategies and test-taking techniques based on the contents in this module will help you to prepare for the LMSW exam.

-You will learn how to deconstruct the question, identify distractors, uncover embedded ethical issues, key words and phrases, etc. By mastering these skills, you will build your self-confidence, lower test anxiety, and learn how to select the correct answer.
+You will learn how to deconstruct the question, identify distractors, and uncover embedded ethical issues, key words and phrases, etc. By mastering these skills, you will build your self-confidence, lower test anxiety and learn how to select the correct answer.

 Credentialing Guidelines